paris

 Batobus

-Batobus is a boat service through the heart of Paris, with stops at eight key locations along the river Seine.
-It functions as a hop-on-hop-off service, and tickets are sold for one day, two days or one year.
+Batobus is a boat service through the heart of Paris, with 9 stops at key locations along the river Seine.
+Serving as a hop-on-hop-off service, it provides the freedom for travelers to craft their own itinerary, allowing exploration of Paris's historical monuments and neighbourhoods at their own pace.

 Read More